2025–26 California Golden Bears women's basketball team: Previous season

 The Golden Bears finished the season 25–9 overall and 12–6 in ACC play to finish in seventh place.
 As the seventh seed in the ACC tournament, earned a bye into the second round where they defeated Virginia 75–58.
 They lost to sixth ranked and second seed Notre Dame by nine points in the Quarterfinals.
-They received an at-large invitation to the NCAA tournament and were the eighth-seed in the Spokane 4 region.
-They lost to ninth seed Mississippi State 69–46 in the First Round to end their season.
+They received an at-large invitation to the WBIT and were the third seed in the Utah region.
+They defeated Santa Clara in the First Round and second seed Kansas State in the Second Round.
+They lost to fourth-seed Columbia 68–74 in the Quarterfinals to end their season.